Do you know how crucial it is to send a reminder email when you want your recipient to take action AKA reply?

 The question arises — how do you politely remind someone to reply?

-A polite reminder email has enormous benefits.
+A gentle reminder email has enormous benefits.
 Whereas a bratty email may ruin the game.

 Learning the right emailing etiquette and polite reply techniques are essential for everyone.
-This article will be your guide for writing a polite reminder email and increasing the response rate.
+This article will be your guide for writing a gentle reminder email and increasing the response rate.

 How do you politely remind someone to reply your email?

 While you are sending a reminder email to get a reply, you need to be concerned about the time a recipient spends reading your email.
 You have to follow basic email etiquettes that will help you write a perfect reminder email to boost your email response rate.
-To make things easy for you, in this article we have added some polite reminder email samples in each pointer.
+To make things easy for you, in this article we have added some gentle reminder email samples in each pointer.

 1. Reply in the same email thread

 As mentioned above, your recipient gets a huge number of emails every day.
 Creating a new email thread will increase his email count and it’s most likely to be ignored.
-If you send your replies in the same thread, it makes your receiver easier to access the previous email.
+If you send your replies in the same thread, it makes it your receiver easier to access the previous email.
 This ultimately helps you to get a response to your emails and yield high productivity.

 In reference to the above example, Scott received the reminder email in the same thread.
 This helped Scott get a direct reference from the previous email which saved his time.
 The sender also continued the story from the previous email.
 The sender added more value to the email by providing a free trial and a product demo.
 This will make Scott feel the importance of the email and respond back to the sender.

 Along with being polite, the key here is to add more value to your reminder emails.

 2. Keep the message simple with a greeting

 Short and simple messages are easier to read.
 Adding sweet words it makes the email appealing.
 These tips will help you make your recipient remain interested to read your messages and take the desired action.